 Retirement Community Potential

 If your parents are still fairly active and want to be around like-minded individuals, they can join a retirement community and live there.
-This is an excellent option for parents who still want to maintain their independence, but don’t necessarily wants to live in and among people who aren’t retirement age as well.
+This is an excellent option for parents who still want to maintain their independence, but don’t necessarily want to live in and among people who aren’t retirement age as well.
 Some of the most popular places to go to live in retirement communities include Florida and Arizona, and there are all sorts of humorous anecdotes about older couples golfing in those states.

 Having Your Parents Move in With You